Algeria arrests Said Bouteflika and two former intelligence chiefs

 Since then, an interim government headed by Abdelkader Bensalah, the former President of the Council of the Nation, has presided over the country until elections are due to be held on 4 July.

-Because of his strong links to the Bouteflika government, protesters continue to demand that he too step down.
+As a result of Said's strong links to the Bouteflika government, protesters continue to demand that he too step down.

 That means Bensalah, Nourredine Bedoui and Tayeb Belaiz must not have any role in the transitional government.